 Amica vs Progressive: discounts

 Amica and Progressive both offer a wide variety of car insurance discounts.
 However, the exact savings available are unique to each provider.
-Below are some of the discounts you can get through Progressive vs. Amica.
+Below are some of the discounts you might get through Progressive vs. Amica.

-- Loyal customer discount — Amica customers may get a discount based on the length of time they were insured with another provider before switching.
+- Loyal customer discount — Amica Insurance customers may get a discount based on the length of time they were insured with another provider before switching.
 Additionally, drivers can save money by staying with Amica for several years consecutively.